 2. Using Analytics To Bid On The Right Projects

 Advanced analytics in the form of data modelling can replace flawed assumptions with fact-based insights about a project’s chances of success and impact on profit margins and can even help in understanding whether to bid for a project and how much to bid.
-By analysing historical information such as types of labour and contract arrangements, regional spending trends, and project size, analytics can assess the probabilities of project outcomes using tools like Microsoft’s Advanced Analytics suite in Azure.
+By analysing historical information such as types of labour and contract arrangements, regional spending trends, and project size, analytics can assess the probabilities of project outcomes using tools like Qlik's advanced analytics capabilities.
 Those, in turn, will enable teams to better evaluate the attractiveness of a given project, re-balance the portfolio away from jobs that tend to underperform, and calculate the right level of contingency to include in a bid.

 For example by leveraging data from past projects and combining this with data on project locations, asset classes, contract structures, and profit margins with external information such as total spending in a given sector or geography and statistics on local workforce size and unionisation, characteristics can be identified that can influence profit margins in ways that conventional analysis could not highlight.
 These insights can be used to identify potential risks based on past patterns to help decide whether a project is sufficiently attractive to make a bid, estimate the costs and size of the contingency to assign to the bid.